 What to expect

-Guatemalan coffees make for a great clean and balanced cup and this one from Vista Al Bosque also has lots of sweetness to go with it.
+Guatemalan coffees make for a great clean coffee and this one has been placed in our bright category but it also makes a great balanced cup with lots of sweetness to go with it.
 Pear, apple, peach develops into a slightly dry toffee body and finishes with smooth chocolate notes.
 A great everyday coffee that everyone will enjoy.

 Producer: Wilmar Castillo

 Guatemala is well known for its exceptional coffee production.
 The country has several micro regions and thus differentiated producing regions delivering a vast array of coffees.
 Of the three non-volcanic regions, Huehuetenango is the highest and driest under cultivation.
 This area is one of the best regions in Guatemala for coffee production.

 Huehuetenango borders the east side Mexico and is at the foot of the Cuchumatanes, the highest non-volcanic mountain range in Central America.
 Interestingly, this region is protected from frost due to the hot air which originates in the Mexican Tehuantepec plain.
 The region has an almost unlimited number of rivers and streams, so a mill can be located just about anywhere.